 IP: I’d like to start by asking you to tell me a bit about yourselves and your experience with Charlesbridge.

-Mary Ann: I have been in publishing since 1984 and started in sales in professional publishing, and then sales and marketing for a general trade house.
-In 1989, I came to Charlebridge to start our trade division because Charlesbridge published only supplemental school materials for grades K-8.
-Around that time, whole language was a hot way of teaching and learning in schools.
-Trade books were coming into vogue for classroom use, and I brought a distribution of trade books to Charlesbridge, [starting with] five alphabet books by Jerry Pallotta I had acquired.
+Mary Ann: I have been in publishing since 1984.
+I started in export sales and moved on to sales in professional publishing, and then sales and marketing for a general trade house.
+In 1989, I came to Charlebridge to start our trade division.
+At the time Charlesbridge published only supplemental school materials for grades K-8.
+Around that time, whole language was "hot" in school as the way to teach reading.
+Trade books were coming into vogue for classroom use, and I brought a distribution of trade books to Charlesbridge, [starting with] five alphabet books by Jerry Pallotta.

 IP: Please take a moment to brag.
 I know you are excited to publish every single book, but what are some books that you are particularly smitten with?

-Yolanda: I have to say that right now we have this amazing series called Baby Loves, that is going gangbusters and the second it came in, Mary Ann said, “We’ve got to do this series.”
-We bent over backwards to put our resources behind it to give a perfect launch.
-We now have eight titles out and it’s really hit a nerve with consumers.
-It does something different by taking complex scientific ideas and breaks them down in a way that kids can understand.
-They have a gift appeal and tongue-in-cheek hipster factor.
+Yolanda: I have to say that right now we have this amazing series called Baby Loves, that is going gangbusters.
+The second it came in, Mary Ann said, “We’ve got to do this series.”
+We put a lot of resources behind it to give a perfect launch.
+We now have eight titles in print and it’s really hit a nerve with consumers.
+It does something different by taking complex scientific ideas and breaking them down in a way that kids can understand.
+The books have a gift appeal and tongue-in-cheek hipster factor.

-Mary Ann: It really is, it’s impossible to think of any one book that’s my favorite.
-I think that what I love most about our books is how much care goes into every single detail, in the text and in the art to make sure everything is on spot and accurate.
+Mary Ann: It really is impossible to think of any one book that’s my favorite.
+I think that what I love most about our books is how much care goes into every single detail, in both text and art, to make sure everything is spot on and accurate.
 Because so much of what we do is non-fiction, we feel that it is incredibly important to get the tiniest details right for our audience.

-Yolanda: And we really do pride ourselves in the editorial design side of things and our relationship building, not only with authors and illustrators, but with agents and customers.
+Yolanda: We really do pride ourselves in the editorial design side of things and our relationship building, not only with authors and illustrators, but also with agents and customers.
 It’s a personal connection that we’re trying to build and a real collaborative process where we’re all members of a team.
-That’s one of the ways that I think we’re able to stand out from larger, more corporate publishers, because we do offer that detailed approach and, like Mary Ann said, fact-checking and quality has made us stand out.
+That’s one of the ways we’re able to stand out from larger, more corporate publishers, because we do offer that detailed approach and fact-checking and quality has made us stand out.

 IP: There’s this delicate balance of bringing greater diversity into children’s literature in a way that doesn’t seemed forced or further isolating.
 How do you work to represent intersecting identities respectfully?

 Yolanda: I want to say that for us, it never felt forced.
 It’s been part of the company mission since day one.
 Back then, we called it multiculturalism, but it was the same goal of trying to introduce windows and mirrors into young children’s reading experiences.
-That having been said, I think that there’s a much more nuanced understanding of what it means to publish diverse titles and I think that the conversation that we’re having is so much more complex and that’s all been really wonderful for the children’s book industry as a whole and we certainly have continued to learn as well.
-Our editors have served for the past five years on the Children’s Book Council Diversity Committee, we have an internal diversity committee, like many publishers, and it’s just an evolving aspect of our publishing plan that really has been in place for thirty years.
+That having been said, I think that there’s a much more nuanced understanding of what it means to publish diverse titles now.
+I think the conversation that we’re having is so much more complex and that’s all been really wonderful for the children’s book industry as a whole and we certainly have continued to learn as well.
+Our editors have served for the past five years on the Children’s Book Council Diversity Committee, and we have an internal diversity committee, like many publishers.
+It’s just an evolving aspect of our publishing plan that really has been in place for thirty years.